Universal-Basic-Compute/serenissima/backend/docs/engine.md

 1. The script checks all housed citizens
 2. Based on social class, it determines if they look for cheaper housing:
-   - Patrician: 10% chance
+   - Nobili: 10% chance
    - Cittadini: 20% chance
    - Popolani: 30% chance
    - Facchini: 40% chance
 3. If a citizen decides to look, the system finds available housing of the appropriate type with rent below a threshold:
-   - Patrician: 12% cheaper
+   - Nobili: 12% cheaper
    - Cittadini: 8% cheaper
    - Popolani: 6% cheaper
    - Facchini: 4% cheaper